 The venue started to gain a reputation after it became the host of the Grand Ole Opry, a show broadcast across the United Stars featuring stars like Johnny Cash, Elvis Presley, Hank Williams, and Patsy Cline.
 Johnny Cash and June Carter met each other for the first time backstage at the Ryman.

-You can take a tour of the Ryman where you explore exhibits featuring memorabilia from the venue’s past, including artifacts from some of its most famous performers.
+You can take a self-guided tour of the Ryman, where you explore exhibits featuring memorabilia from the venue’s past, including artifacts from some of its most famous performers.
 You can even take a photo on the stage where legends have performed.

 However, in my opinion, the best way to experience the Ryman is by seeing a show there.
 Artists of all genres regularly perform at the auditorium today.
 The venue still feels like a church due to its wooden pews and stained glass windows.
 A show here feels more intimate than at most music venues.
 For many artists, it’s a dream to perform at the Ryman and there’s a unique connection between the artists and the audience.